 If your skin is very dry, add a few drops of face oil or a richer occlusive balm as the final step.
 This locks in hydration overnight.

-Where Different Product Types Go in Your Routine
+Where Does Each Skincare Product Type Go in Your Routine?

 Cleansers